MCAH Home Page

 Breastfeeding is the first step to a healthy life and forms a natural and lasting bond between mother and child.
 The more a mother breastfeeds, the greater will be the benefits to mother and baby.
 For this reason, the California Department of Public Health (CDPH) highly recommends babies be fed only breast milk for the first six months of life.
 Breastfeeding together with healthy foods is recommended to continue as long as mother and baby desire.

 News, Hot Topics, & Updates

 Hospitals are encouraged to utilize these data to integrate Quality Improvement efforts within the perinatal unit to ensure policies and practices are supportive of breastfeeding.

 It’s Only Natural

-Public education campaign that aims to raise awareness among African American women of the importance of and benefits associated with breastfeeding and provide helpful tips.
+Public education campaign that aims to raise awareness among African American women of the importance of and benefits associated with breastfeeding.

 My Plate resources were developed to help individuals achieve and maintain a healthy weight.
 Tools and handouts encourage teens and pregnant and breastfeeding women to include a variety of fruits, vegetables, whole grains, lean proteins and dairy on their plates every day and be physically active.